 On September 9, 2021, the Company entered into a COVID-19 License Agreement to use, promote, offer for sale, import, export, sell and distribute drugs that treat Covid-19 infections, using TheraCour's proprietary as well as patented technology and intellectual property.
-Pursuant to such license agreement, the Board of Directors authorized the issuance of 100,000 fully vested shares of the Company's Series A preferred stock as a license milestone payment and recorded an expense of \$935,088 for the three months ended September 30, 2021.
+Pursuant to such license agreement, the Board of Directors authorized the issuance of 100,000 fully vested shares of the Company's Series A preferred stock as a license milestone payment.

 On September 14, 2021, the Board of Directors and Dr. Anil Diwan, President and Chairman of the Board agreed to the extension of Dr. Diwan's employment agreement for a period of one year from July 1, 2021 through June 30, 2022 under the same general terms and conditions.
-The Company granted Dr. Diwan an award of 10,204 shares of the Company's Series A preferred stock.
+The Company granted Dr. Diwan an award of 10,204 shares of the Company's Series A Preferred Stock.
 The shares shall be vested in quarterly installments of 2,551 shares on September 30, 2021, December 31, 2021, March 31, 2022 and June 30, 2022 and are subject to forfeiture.
-The Company recognized non-cash compensation expense related to the issuance of the Series A preferred stock of \$27,246 for the three months ended September 30, 2021.
-The balance of \$81,736 will be recognized as the remaining 7,653 shares vest and service is rendered for the year ended June 30, 2022.
+The Company recognized non-cash compensation expense related to the issuance of the Series a preferred stock of \$27,246 and \$54,492 for the three and six months ended December 31, 2021, respectively.

-For the three months ended September 30, 2021, the Company's Board of Directors authorized the issuance of 387 fully vested shares of its Series A preferred stock for employee compensation and recorded an expense of \$5,644.
+For the three and six months ended December 31, 2021, the Company's Board of Directors authorized the issuance of 387 and 774, respectively fully vested shares of its Series A preferred stock for employee compensation.

-In August 2021, the Scientific Advisory Board (SAB) was granted fully vested warrants to purchase 572 shares of common stock with an exercise price of \$4.65 per share expiring in August 2025.
-The fair value of the warrants was \$1,352 and was recorded as consulting expense for the three months ended September 30, 2021.
+During the six months ended December 31, 2021, the Scientific Advisory Board was granted in August 2021 fully vested warrants to purchase 572 shares of common stock with an exercise price of \$4.65 per share expiring in August 2025 and in November 2021 fully vested warrants to purchase 572 shares of common stock with an exercise price of \$5.92 per share expiring in November 2025.

-For the three months ended September 30, 2021, the Company's Board of Directors authorized the issuance of 6,509 fully vested shares of its common stock with a restrictive legend for consulting services.
-The Company recorded an expense of \$27,000 for the three months ended September 30, 2021, which was the fair value on the dates of issuance.
+For the three and six months ended December 31, 2021, the Company's Board of Directors authorized the issuance of 5,993 and 12,502, respectively, fully vested shares of its common stock with a restrictive legend for consulting services.

-For the three months ended September 30, 2021, the Company's Board of Directors authorized the issuance of 3,524 fully vested shares of its common stock with a restrictive legend for Director Services.
-The Company recorded an expense of \$15.000 for the three months ended September 30, 2021, which was the fair value on the dates of issuance.
+For the three and six months ended December 31, 2021, the Company's Board of Directors authorized the issuance of 3,288 and 6,812, respectively, fully vested shares of its common stock with a restrictive legend for Director Services.